rudelm/rudelm.github.io/content/post/2020/09/21/configure-mail-transport-agent-on-raspbian-with-external-smtp-server/index.md

 # a good idea to store passwords in plain text files.
 If you do it anyway, at
 # least make sure that this file can only be read by yourself.
 # TODO: Use the password of your own mail account
-password &lt;The password of the email account you use for sending emails>
+password  <The password of the email account you use for sending emails>

 # Password method 4: Store the password in ~/.netrc.
 This method is probably not
 # relevant anymore.